 print('exiting loop')

-The for statement is unusual in that it does not provide a loop control variable therefore it is not possible to vary the sequence or number of iterations that are performed other than by the use of the break statement (covered in E.29) which can be used to immediately branch to the statement after the loop block.
+The for statement is unusual in that it does not provide a loop control variable therefore it is not possible to vary the sequence or number of iterations that are performed other than by the use of the break statement (covered in subclause 6.28 Demarcation of Control Flow [EOJ]) which can be used to immediately branch to the statement after the loop block.

 When using the for statement to iterate though an iterable object such as a list, there is no way to influence the loop “count” because it’s not exposed.
 The variable a in the example below takes on the value of the first, then the second, then the third member of the list: